faultyserver/test_cs352/README.md

   - Case tagging for faster development.
   - Assertion support for compiler validation.

+# Staying up to date
+If you choose to clone this repo (e.g., `git clone https://github.com...`), you can easily make sure that you have the most recent version of the test cases just by running `git pull`.

+The `master` branch is guaranteed to have the most recent, confirmed-valid test cases.
+Therefore, it can be trusted to always be inline with the official spec.

+Other branches may have more recent and expansive tests, but they are not guaranteed to be correct.
+If you would like to test with them, you can run `git checkout <the_branch>` to load them locally.
+All pull requests will be loaded to these branches first, then merged into master when they have been fully validated and confirmed.

 # Usage
 Make a new folder (generally called `test`) in your project folder, e.g.: